eyandocumet/eyandocumet.github.io/projects/pyro.md

   <img class="img-fluid" src="../img/pyro/pyro_concept.jpg" alt="πRo-Bot Concept">
 </div>

-To reduce development time and simplify fabrication, I disassembled and cannibalized a toy electric water gun as our delivery mechanism.
+To reduce development time and simplify fabrication, my team disassembled and cannibalized a toy electric water gun as our delivery mechanism.
 This allowed us to focus on system integration and targeting, rather than pump design.
 We presented our finalized design to a machinist review panel and received approval to proceed with fabrication.
 Following that, we secured a Maker Grant from the ASME UC Berkeley Chapter to fund manufacturing and testing.

 <div class="text-center">
   <img class="img-fluid" src="../img/pyro/water_gun.jpeg" alt="The FunWee water gun.
 Fun to play with!" style="width: 40%">
 </div>

 As Mechanical Lead, I was responsible for the structural architecture, manufacturability, and subsystem integration of πRo-Bot’s physical platform.
-I designed the custom chassis and turret assembly using *Fusion 360*, implementing a 2.5-degree-of-freedom motion system.
+I designed the custom chassis and turret assembly using *Fusion 360*.
 Hand-calculations were used to confirm deflection limits, and ensure safe operation under expected loading conditions.
-Since our loads were going to be so low compared to our motor's maximum specifications, we opted to not use moer advanced modeling techniques like FEA.
-I specified all hardware and transmission components, including NEMA 17 stepper motors and ASME-standard M3 fasteners (B18.3.4M bolts, B18.2.4.1M nuts, B18.22M washers).
+Since our loads were going to be low (less than half) compared to our motor's maximum specifications (holding and dynamic torque), we opted to not use moer advanced validation techniques like FEA.
+I specified all hardware and transmission components, including NEMA 17 stepper motors and ASME-standard M3 fasteners.
 Design choices were guided by availability, ease of assembly, and tolerance control for 3D-printed PLA parts.
-The three main components I designed were the base, the armature, and the firing assembly.

 <div class="text-center">
   <img class="img-fluid" src="../img/pyro/platform_drawing.png" alt="Gun platform drawing" style="width: 40%">